raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

     print("An error occurred")
 ```

-However, this tells you nothing about what went wrong.
+However, this tells you nothing about what went wrong in your program.
 You should instead consider what types of exceptions can occur.
 It is possible to deal with different exceptions in different ways:

 ```python
 try: